agrosavia-bioinfo/multiGWAS/README.md

 | c2_21332 | 0     | 3499519  | TTCC     | CCCC        | CCCC        | TTCC           |
 ```

-- ***"kmatrix" format:*** table with comma separated values (.csv).
+- ***"matrix" format:*** table with comma separated values (.csv).
 Each ro contains the marker id and the marker data for each individual codified in a numeric format (e.g. 0,1,2,3,4).
 An example follows:

 ```
 | Marker   | ACBrador | ACLPI175395 | ADGPI195204 | AdirondackBlue |